andreasnvr/Nalangin/README.md

 Nalangin Is a Akwardness Social Solutions to Debt problem among us

-Project Consist of Servers side folders (node.js with express) and client side ( with ionic)
+Project Consist of Servers side folders (node.js with express) and client side ( with ionic inside Nalangin subfolders)

 How to Run program :
 - install Node and Express